yoon-k/openwebui-code-reviewer/README.md

 **[Live Demo](https://yoon-k.github.io/openwebui-code-reviewer/)** | [한국어](#한국어) | [日本語](#日本語)

+---

+## 📚 About This Project

+> **🎓 Reference & Study Project**
+>
+> This project is created for **learning and reference purposes**.
+It's a "**Fullstack with AI**" collaboration project - not built by a traditional fullstack developer, but through partnership with AI assistance.
+>
+> Feel free to use this as a reference for:
+> - Learning LLM integration patterns
+> - Understanding multi-provider architecture
+> - Studying modern Python web development
+> - Building your own AI-powered tools

+---

 ## Overview

 AI Code Reviewer is a production-ready code analysis tool that leverages Large Language Models (LLMs) to provide intelligent, comprehensive code reviews.
 It supports multiple LLM providers and can be deployed locally with Ollama or connected to cloud-based services like OpenAI and Anthropic.